 - Serving in leadership positions.

-- Actively participating in research (make sufficient progress on your research such that you can be considered the lead person for part or all of a research project; also strive to publish papers and present at conferences).
+- Actively participating in research.
+Make sufficient progress on your research such that you can be considered the lead person for part or all of a research project.

 - Strengthening your academic network (in particular, help faculty get to know you so that they may be better equipped to write you strong letters of recommendation for your applications; also attend guest lectures to broaden your knowledge and network).